OCD and Anxiety

-Rogers Memorial Hospital–Oconomowoc and Rogers Memorial Hospital–West Allis have been growing some of their own produce to help children and teen patients connect plant growth to their personal changes, reduce food avoidance and keep meals and seasonal treats tasting great.
+Rogers Behavioral Health locations in Oconomowoc and West Allis have been growing some of their own produce to help children and teen patients connect plant growth to their personal changes, reduce food avoidance and keep meals and seasonal treats tasting great.
 John Williams, director of dining services at Silver Lake Outpatient Center in Oconomowoc, WI, makes a point to include children from the Child Center and Adolescent Center when he grows the produce that will be used in their meals and other dishes at Silver Lake Outpatient Center.

 “I believe that if I can get their hands working with food from soil forward, it can help patients with their transitions here at Rogers,” says Williams.
 “Exposing the kids to the growing process can help reduce their picky eating tendencies, since they’ve been hands-on with the food from its early stages.”